Forest kindergarten: History

 In rural areas, and historical times, access to nature has not been a problem.
 Over the last century, with increasing urbanisation and "nature deficit disorder", there have been many changes in stance on outdoor education.

 The first forest kindergarten was created by Ella Flautau in Denmark in the early 1950s.
 The idea formed gradually as a result of her often spending time with her own and neighbors' children in a nearby forest, a form of daycare which elicited great interest among the neighborhood parents.
 The parents formed a group and created an initiative to establish the first forest kindergarten.

 In Sweden in 1957, an ex-military man, Gösta Frohm, created the idea of "Skogsmulle".
 "Skog" means wood in Swedish.
 "Mulle" is one of four fictional characters he created to teach children about nature, along with "Laxe" representing water, "Fjällfina" representing mountains and "Nova" representing an unpolluted nature.
 Forest schools based on Frohm's model, called "I Ur och Skur" (Rain or Shine Schools) moved the idea from occasional activities to formal nursery schools, being set up by Siw Linde in 1985.
 Juliet Robertson's review of Skogsmulle is a valuable modern-day summary.

 Nature kindergartens have existed in Germany since 1968 but the first forest kindergarten was first officially recognized as a form of daycare in 1993, enabling state subsidies to reduce the daycare fees of children who attended forest kindergarten.
 Since then, the forest kindergartens have become increasingly popular.
 As of 2005 there were approximately 450 forest kindergartens in Germany, some of which offer a mix of forest kindergarten and traditional daycare, spending their mornings in the forest and afternoons inside.
 By late 2017, the number of forest kindergartens in Germany surpassed 1,500.

 In 2009, the Forestry Commission Scotland (FCS) undertook a feasibility study to create a Forest Kindergarten pilot project in Glasgow and the Clyde Valley.
 This model is based upon empowering early years educators to lead weekly sessions in their local woodland or other greenspace using a child-centred approach.
 The first FCS Forest Kindergarten 3-day training took place in February 2012.
 In 2017 the course became a Scottish Qualification Award (SQA) at SCQF Level 7.
 This Forest Kindergarten training has now been embedded in various Early Years College courses within Scotland and delivered by Learning through Landscapes across the UK.
 This qualification will soon operate in the rest of the UK under NOCN Accreditation.

 Aotearoa New Zealand Enviroschools started in 2001, and often incorporate a Māori perspective, and Australia has bush or beach kinders (kindergartens) that provide an outdoor learning program.

-While there are similarities, it is important to note that Forest School and Forest Kindergarten are two distinct training programmes.
+While there are similarities, Forest School and Forest Kindergarten are two distinct training programmes.
 LtL has produced a useful comparison of Forest Kindergarten and Forest School.

-From 2018 on all forest kindergartens are invited to celebrate the International Day of Forest Kindergarten every year on 3 May.
+From 2018 on, all forest kindergartens are invited to celebrate the International Day of Forest Kindergarten every year on 3 May.